 The bottom line is that personal leave should accrue as it used to, based on ordinary hours worked.

-If you need further information or advice for your business please contact Katherine Hietbrink, Employment Lawyer and HR Advisor, on (03) 5434 6666 for a no-obligation discussion.
+If you need further information or advice for your business please contact Kayla Kristensen, Employment Lawyer, on (03) 5434 6666 for a no-obligation discussion.